-Sites will be identified and consent granted as necessary to meet this need, including a specific allocation for approximately 8 pitches at land adjoining Ashbrook Stables, Colden Common (Policy CC2).
+Sites will be identified in the Gypsy and Traveller Site Allocations DPD and consent granted as necessary to meet this need, including a specific allocation for approximately 8 pitches at land adjoining Ashbrook Stables, Colden Common (Policy CC2).

 Proposals for transit sites will be considered on an individual basis, following the criteria of CP5.